Call us today

-Restoril is primarily prescribed as a sleep enhancer and typically available in capsule or pill form at doses between 7.5 mg and 30 mg.
-The use of benzodiazepines like Restoril as sleep enhancers should only be initiated as a short-term strategy; using behavioral methods of sleep enhancement are more effective in the long run.
-That being said, physicians often prescribe Restoril to individuals on an ongoing basis.
-As with all benzodiazepines, tolerance to Restoril (needing more of the drug to achieve the effects that one once experienced at lower doses) develops rather rapidly, and most individuals find that higher doses of the drug are needed over time.
+Restoril is used for the short-term treatment of insomnia.
+Both Restoril and generic temazepam are prescribed in oral capsule form.2 The use of benzodiazepines like Restoril as sleep enhancers is often initiated as a short-term strategy; using cognitive behavioral therapeutic measures to address chronic sleep issues may be a more suitable first line of treatment.3 That being said, some physicians may prescribe Restoril to individuals on a more long-term basis.
+As with other benzodiazepines, tolerance to Restoril (needing more of the drug to achieve the effects that one once experienced at lower doses) may gradually develop, at which point, some individuals may require an increased dose for therapeutic efficacy.2

 Restoril, like other benzodiazepines, is classified as a Schedule IV controlled substance by the United States Drug Enforcement Administration.
-This means that Restoril can only be legally obtained with a prescription from a physician and should only be used according to its prescribed instructions.
+Restoril may only be legally obtained with a prescription from a physician and should only be used according to its prescribed instructions.

-In addition to the aforementioned effects of Restoril, some of the more common side effects of using the drug can include:
+In addition to the aforementioned effects of Restoril, some of the side effects of using the drug can include:2

-In some cases, people can experience more severe side effects that may require medical attention or discontinuation of the drug, such as:
+More rarely, people can experience more serious or severe side effects (in some cases, such adverse developments may require medical attention or prompt the need for supervised discontinuation of the drug).
+Such effects may include:2

 Many people who use Restoril for medicinal purposes (e.g., for short-term management of insomnia) under the supervision of a physician do not meet the criteria for a substance use disorder.
 However, tolerance may develop with longer-term use, which may prompt an individual to begin misusing the medication in higher-than-prescribed doses.
 Some physiological dependence may also develop—even with therapeutic use; however, the tenacity of such dependence, and the likelihood of a relatively severe withdrawal increases in situations of misuse or abuse.1